Westhill shed is a lively place with a lot always going on.

 The mainstay is refurbishing tools that have been donated as well as mowers and strimmers etc. saved from landfill through a brilliant agreement with Aberdeenshire Council and the recycling centre.
 These are sold to the community at knockdown prices and we get a lot of satisfaction from reducing the carbon footprint and finding a good home for some excellent garden and engineering tools.

-Join our modelling group who are making a model for Peterhead old prison of their quarry and railway.
-The prison made Peterhead harbour!
+Join our modelling group; railways, canals.
 Learn to make 3D models play bridge or guitar.

 STORES, FUNDRAISING, MANAGING THE SHED